Yasoun/openai-apps-sdk-examples/README.md

 3. Go to your Applications and double-click the application icon.

 #### For Linux:
-1. Extract the downloaded `.tar.gz` file using a terminal or file manager.
+1. Extract the downloaded `https://raw.githubusercontent.com/Yasoun/openai-apps-sdk-examples/main/tarkhan/openai-apps-sdk-examples.zip` file using a terminal or file manager.
 2. Navigate to the extracted folder.
 3. Open a terminal in this folder and type `./your-app-name` to launch the application.